Red 40 and Regret: Why RFK Jr. Is Coming for Food Dyes

 Flavored drinks and mixers

 And maybe the worst part?
 You often can’t see the color through the packaging.
-If you’re not reading the label, you’re probably eating dye.

 My Personal Take (You Knew This Was Coming)

-I didn’t start out as a food dye warrior.
-I didn’t even know how to pronounce “tartrazine” a few years ago.
+I didn’t start out as a food dye warrior, I didn’t even know how to pronounce “tartrazine” a few years ago.

 But after I started cutting out American flour and felt my body completely change, I started looking into other “normal” ingredients, and dyes kept coming up.

-We’re expected to just accept that color is more important than health.
-That our kids need bright blue yogurt to be happy.
-That our drinks need to glow like glow sticks to taste good.
+That our kids (and ourselves) need bright blue yogurt to be happy, and that our drinks need to glow like glow sticks to taste good.

-Honestly?
-I’m tired of it.
 If Europe can do better, so can we.

 The Truth About “Kid Food”